-Don’t panic. the Network Communications Office is here to help with every step of the working group process.
-The information on these pages will give you an overview of the process and the information you need to get started.
-But if you don’t find your questions answered here, don’t hesitate to call.
+Don’t panic.
+The LTER Network Office is here to help with every step of the working group process.
+The information on these pages will give PIs and participants an overview of the process and the information you will need to get started.
+But if you don’t find your questions answered here, don’t hesitate to write or call.

 Working Group Award

 Shortly after the working group decisions are made, the LTER Network Office will make a public announcement of the selected working groups.
 Communications staff, including Marty Downs and Gabe de la Rosa, will work with synthesis group principal investigators to develop a short, accessible summary of the proposed synthesis that will be posted on the LTER Network web site and disseminated via social media.
 We encourage PI’s to share the announcement with their deans, department chairs, and professional networks.

 Many working groups use remote meetings to maintain momentum between in-person meetings.
 During the COVID19 pandemic, synthesis groups are relying on remote meetings for all interaction.
 NCEAS has compiled a set of useful resources to improve virtual interaction—whether it is your primary or supplemental mode of meeting.